kbraaten-va/posts/dynamic-components-pt-1.md

 1. [`ViewChild`](https://angular.io/docs/ts/latest/api/core/index/ViewChild-decorator.html) allows us to get the first element matching the selector from the view DOM, as referenced in our template by `#container`.

-2. The `AfterContentInit` lifecycle hook is called after our content has been rendered, which means our `ViewChild` will be set.
+2. The [`AfterContentInit`](https://angular.io/docs/ts/latest/api/core/index/AfterContentInit-interface.html) lifecycle hook is called after our content has been rendered, which means our `ViewChild` will be set.

-If we open up DevTools we will see that `container` is currently of type `ElementRef`, this limits us to native-type interactions.
+If we open up DevTools we will see that `container` is currently of type [`ElementRef`](https://angular.io/docs/ts/latest/api/core/index/ElementRef-class.html), this limits us to native-type interactions.
 As alluded to, what we want is a `ViewContainerRef`.

 Luckily, `ViewChild` makes this easy for us to retrieve. `ViewChild` has a property `read` that allows us to get a different token from the queried element, in our case, `ViewContainerRef`.
-To make use of this, we simply change our `@ViewChild` declaration:
+To make use of this, we simply change our `@ViewChild` declaration (don't forget to import `ViewContainerRef`):

 `@ViewChild('container', {read:ViewContainerRef}) container;`

 Now in DevTools we will see our container is a `ViewContainerRef` ☺️

 ![alt text](http://i.imgur.com/RE8Bwvr.png?1)

-[`ViewContainerRef` provides a series of methods](https://angular.io/docs/ts/latest/api/core/index/ViewContainerRef-class.html), but the one we are interested in is `createComponent`.
+[`ViewContainerRef`](https://angular.io/docs/ts/latest/api/core/index/ViewContainerRef-class.html) provides a series of methods, but the one we are interested in is `createComponent`.
 As you can see in the signature, in order to call this method, we need to pass in a `ComponentFactory`.
 Which leads us to our second requirement...

 ### 2. ComponentFactory

-In order to create a `ComponentFactory`, we will make use of the [`ComponentFactoryResolver`](https://angular.io/docs/ts/latest/api/core/index/ComponentFactoryResolver-class.html) service.
+In order to create a [`ComponentFactory`](https://angular.io/docs/ts/latest/api/core/index/ComponentFactory-class.html), we will make use of the [`ComponentFactoryResolver`](https://angular.io/docs/ts/latest/api/core/index/ComponentFactoryResolver-class.html) service.
 I wouldn't bother on clicking the link to the documentation, there isn't much there 😉.
 Basically, we'll just pass in the type of component we want it to resolve.
 Speaking of which, let's quickly create (and declare) a component for that...

 ```
 @Component({